 la dì che vualtris int mangjarês

-the day that you shall eat of it
+the day that you will eat of it

 tu ’nt mangjarâs

 Tu ends in a vowel, which has caused int to lose its initial vowel sound.

 The verb vierzi (or viergi) means to open (something).
 The reflexive vierzisi means to open oneself; si vierzaran (they will open themselves) is its third-person plural, futûr sempliç conjugation.
 The masculine il voli means eye; its plural form is i vôi.